Etourne-Organization/etourne/README.md

 1. Install all the packages using: `npm install`.
 1. Make sure to have [NodeJS](https://nodejs.org/en/) (v16.6.0 and above) and [nodemon](https://www.npmjs.com/package/nodemon) installed.
 1. Make sure to have [Doppler CLI](https://docs.doppler.com/docs/install-cli) installed.
 See [prerequisite](#prerequisite).
+1. Make sure to setup the credentials in your Doppler account.
+See [prerequisite](#prerequisite).
-1. To start the bot, run: `nodemon src/bot.ts` (make sure to be in the directory).
+1. To start the bot, run: `npm run start-doppler` (make sure to be in the directory).

 ## Instruction to setup the bot in production (server)